 The positioning of the hardware at workstations should be based on the same workflow analysis used for any new process or equipment.
 Consider the needs of the guest (who will be the end user), the employee who will operate the equipment, and the other staff who will want access to information.
-The information you gain from the needs analysis will assist you in explaining your particular needs to the computer consultants who will install your PMS.
+The information you have gained from the needs analysis will assist you in explaining your particular needs to the computer consultants who will install your PMS.

 The installation of the electronic cables that connect all of the hardware must also be analyzed.
 Installation and replacement of cables that run through walls and floors can be costly.
-Proper computer functioning requires an air-conditioned environment; in guest service areas, this may not present a problem, but in other areas, it may pose difficulties.
+The requirement for air-conditioned atmospheres for proper computer functioning should also be investigated; in guest service areas, this may not present a problem, but in other areas, it may pose difficulties.

 Ergonomics, the study of how people relate physiologically to machines, is also a consideration for the front office manager.
 Glare and flicker from the cursor, a flashing point on a monitor that indicates where data can be entered, and movement on screens can cause eyestrain.
 In fact, it is fairly common for computer operators to require lenses to correct eyestrain.
 Another common complaint is neck pain due to improper positioning of the monitor.
-The swivel base provided on most hardware helps eliminate these problems.
+The swivel base provided on most hardware helps to eliminate these problems.
 Pain in the wrist may also occur if the keyboard is positioned above the waist of the operator.
-Carpal tunnel syndrome, or compression of a nerve in the wrist and fingers, is another unfortunate result of overuse of computer keyboards.
-Because carpal tunnel syndrome causes extreme pain for a computer operator, the keyboard should be positioned at or below waist level.
-Also, pain in fingers and hands can occur with extensive entry of data on a keyboard.
+Carpal tunnel syndrome, compression of a nerve in the wrist and fingers, is another unfortunate result of overuse of computer keyboards.
+Because carpal tunnel syndrome causes extreme pain for a computer operator, the keyboard should be positioned at waist level.
+Also, pains in fingers and hands can occur with extensive entry of data on a keyboard.